The key factors in Murray's defeat of Raonic

 The pre-match thinking was that Raonic's best hope was to keep the points short by being aggressive.
 But Murray actually won more of the rallies of four shots or less than Raonic.

 Too often it was Raonic who was made to do the running as the statistics show.
-Murray covered 2,367 metres in the final, compared to the 2,430 metres Raonic ran.
+Murray covered 2,367 meters in the final, compared to the 2,430 meters Raonic ran.
 Murray gave nothing away either, making only 12 unforced errors to Raonic's 29.

 RAONIC NET GAME STILL A WORK IN PROGRESS